Professional Football League of Ukraine: Individual awards

-Along with Sport Arena the PFL awards best players, squad, manager, young player, and goal of the round for each round of playing season.
-In addition starting with 2018, the PFL awards player of the month until 2022 with UA-Football, and after Ukrfootball.
-Oleksandr Akymenko became the first player to be given the award, while Oleksandr Mishurenko became first player to be given the award more than once.
+Along with Sport Arena, the PFL awards the best players, squad, manager, young player, and goal of the round for each round of the playing season.
+In addition, starting in 2018, the PFL awards player of the month until 2022 with UA-Football, and after Ukrfootball.
+Oleksandr Akymenko became the first player to be given the award, while Oleksandr Mishurenko became the first player to be given the award more than once.